Frequently Asked Questions

 Are the dogs onlead?
 How many dogs do you walk at once?

 At what temperature do you not take the dogs out?

 Check out our Hot Foot Banner

 What methods of payment do you accept?

-We accept cash, eftpos and credit card (no AMEX) however for all credit card transactions there is an additional 3% credit card fee.
+We accept cash, eftpos and credit card (no AMEX and no cheques).
 We also accept direct debit.
 Details are as follows:

 Please ensure you email us with a receipt and use your invoice number or your dog/cat’s name and street as a reference.